wences-sanchez/Knowledge-Base/pages/How to Round to 2 Decimals With Python%3F (highlights).md

 - Highlights first synced by [[Readwise]] [[Thursday, 18-08-2022]]
 	- -
-	- How can you set two decimals precision in Python? #card
+	- How can you set two decimals precision in Python? #car
 		- You can use the round function, which takes as its first argument the number and the second argument is the precision after the decimal point.

 		  In your case, it would be: